apache/gravitino/docs/security/access-control.md

 ## Privilege Condition

-The privilege supports two condition: `allow` and `deny`. `allow` means that you are able to use the privilege,

-`deny` means that you aren't able to use the privilege.
+The privilege supports two condition: `allow` and `deny`. `allow` means that you are able to use the privilege, `deny` means that you aren't able to use the privilege.
 `deny` condition is prior to `allow` condition.
 If a role has the `allow` condition and `deny` condition at the same time.
 The user won't be able to use the privilege.

-If parent securable object has the same privilege name with different condition, the parent securable privilege will still take effect.
+If parent securable object has the same privilege name with different condition, the securable object won't override the parent object privilege.
 For example, securable metalake object allows to use the catalog, but securable catalog denies to use the catalog, the user isn't able to use the catalog.
 If securable metalake object denies to use the catalog, but securable catalog allows to use the catalog, the user isn't able to use the catalog, too.

 ![privileg_image](../assets/privilege.png)